evernost/fuzzyCalculator/doc/parsingRules.md

 - Random number generation (for the Monte-Carlo analysis)
 - Some plotting features

-## Add custom infix operators and functions
+## Adding a custom infix operator or function
-Coming soon.
+The parser supports adding your custom functions and infix operators.
+The procedure will be documented soon.

 ## Support for SI units (kg, meters, seconds, amps, mol, ...)
-The current version of the parser does not support units, it is planned for future releases.<br>
+Current version of the parser does not support units, it is planned for future releases.<br>
 Stay tuned!

 # Parsing rules